gurhub/surmagic/README.md

 YourProjectName-Universal
 ```

-* ⚠️ we will use this naming convention in our script file.
+* ⚠️ Remember: We'll use this naming convention in our script file later.

 ## STEP 2: Add a Run Script Action